kk-sw/database-concepts/PITCHME.md

 - Who sees what changes and when
 - Transaction = operations in a bundle
 - ACID (transaction control)
-    - Atomic:       All operations succeed or roll-back (state before)
+    - Atomic:       Operations succeed or roll-back (state before)
     - Consistent:   On completion the database is in correct state
     - Isolated:     Transactions do not disturb/effect another
     - Durable:      Results are permanent, even if error'd
 - 4 ACID levels
-    - Speed vs trust
+    - Speed vs consistency

 @ulend

+Note:
+ - Transaction with one operation
+ - Automatic ACID modes

 ---